freemarker/freemarker-tutorials/00-installing-java-and-maven/README.md

     ![step 5](images/windows/java05.png)

-5. In environment variables, find the Path variable and edit it:
+5. Next we have to add JAVA_HOME to our path.
+In environment variables, find the Path variable and edit it:

     ![step 6](images/windows/java06.png)